omerbykbs/microservices/README.md

 # Microservices - A Modular Approach to Development

-After developing a monolithic website (**Sanal Tavsiye**), I wanted to explore microservices by creating a small application based on the concepts covered in lectures.
+I wanted to explore microservices by creating a small application based on the concepts covered in lectures.

 ## 🚀 Concept Overview
 Microservices function like **Lego blocks**—instead of building a single, massive structure, each block (microservice) has a specific function and can be swapped, upgraded, or added independently.